emberjs/rfcs/text/0730-semver-for-ts.md

 > Property 'substring' does not exist on type 'string | number'.

 In sum, just as pervasive runtime mutability and inference made it impossible to fully specify an approach which prevents users from experiencing breaking changes.

-This might at first seem to make the problem of Semantic Versioning for TypeScript types intractable.
-However, precisely because SemVer is a *sociological* and not only a *technical* contract, the problem is tractable: We define a breaking change as above, and accept the reality that some changes are not preventable (but may in many cases be mitigated or fixed automatically).
-This is admittedly unsatisfying, but we believe it [satisfices](https://www.merriam-webster.com/dictionary/satisfice) our constraints.